-Non-Executive Directors are bound by letters of appointment which are available for inspection on request at our registered office.
 Non-Executive Directors are appointed for fixed terms not exceeding three years, which may be renewed subject to their re-election by shareholders at AGMs, with three months' notice.
 The Chair's letter of appointment was issued on 30 October 2023: his appointment may be terminated by either party upon three months' notice.